Overview

 Play an audio cue

-Plays a short audio cue.
-Path is absolute or relative to the assets folder; ducks other audio by default.
+Plays a short clip.
+The path can be absolute or relative to the assets folder.
+It ducks other audio by default.

 Trigger a haptic pattern